-- 4.1 Appendix 1, Part A, details the estimate and the projected outturn in relation to the principle of affordability contained within The Prudential Code for the current year. - 4.2 The first indicator shows that the forecast financing costs on the GRA and HRA are less than the estimate, primarily as a result of a lower than expected level of borrowing being required to finance the capital programme. - 4.3 With regard to the HRA, there is a fixed interest charge of £3.056m levied on this account as a result of the borrowing of £88.212m undertaken for HRA self-financing.
-Consequently the ratio of net financing costs to net revenue stream is higher than for the GRA. - 4.4 The second indicator, impact of capital decisions on the Council Tax, is nil.
+- 4.1 Appendix 1, Part A, details the estimate and the projected outturn in relation to the principle of affordability contained within The Prudential Code for the current year. - 4.2 The first indicator shows that the forecast financing costs on the GRA are lower than the estimate, this is due to having greater cash sums to invest.
+The HRA position is nearly on line with that forecast. - 4.3 With regard to the HRA, there is a fixed interest charge of £3.056m levied on this account as a result of the borrowing of £88.212m undertaken for HRA self-financing.
+Consequently the ratio of net financing costs to net revenue stream is higher than for the GRA. - 4.4 The second indicator, impact of capital decisions on the Council Tax, is either positive or nil.
 This is because when investments have been considered or undertaken they have only proceeded when the business case has demonstrated a positive rate of return. - 4.5 Appendix 1, Part A, Table 2 details the Prudential Indicator in relation to capital expenditure, which falls under the principle of Prudence.
 The figures represent the total scheme approvals for the capital programme.
 The main message is that the schemes are fully financed and that the actual expenditure incurred to date is less than the budgetary sums provided. - 4.6 There is also a requirement to report upon the Capital Financing Requirement of the Council.
 This indicator details the authority's underlying need to borrow for a capital purpose.
 Due to its nature it can only be reported upon when the fixed asset accounts are closed.
-Hence, this will be reported to Members in summer 2018.
+Hence, this will be reported to Members in summer 2019.

 - 4.7 Appendix 1, Part B, shows that the Council has not breached any of its borrowing limits during the financial year.
-The figure for 'Other Long Term Liabilities' represents the agreement the Council has with Serco Paisa in respect of the investment they are undertaking within the Council's leisure centres. - 4.8 Overall, the indicators show that even though the Council's financial landscape is challenging it is currently in a healthy financial position and that there are no significant problems that need to be brought to the attention of Members.
+The figure for 'Other Long Term Liabilities' represents the agreement the Council has with Serco Paisa in respect of the investment they are undertaking within the Council's leisure centres.
+This agreement ceases at the end of March 2020 - 4.8 Overall, the indicators show that even though the Council's financial landscape is challenging it is currently in a healthy financial position and that there are no significant problems that need to be brought to the attention of Members.

-5.0 THREE-YEAR PRUDENTIAL INDICATORS
+5.0 FORECAST 3-YEAR PRUDENTIAL INDICATORS AND PERFORMANCE PI'S